 For optimal results, use laces around 72 inches in length to ensure you have enough of the shoelace left to reach the top of your sneakers.

-When it comes to colour, personal preference once again plays a significant role, and it can differ depending on the colourway you own.
-When considering the "Green Glow" release, for instance, which is widely regarded as some of the best Jordan 1s available, you could go with black, white, or turquoise laces.
+When it comes to color, personal preference once again plays a significant role, and it can differ depending on the colorway you own.
+When considering the "Chinese New Year" release, for instance, which is widely regarded as some of the best Jordan 1s available, you could go with green, red, or even sail.

 Are there other ways to lace Jordan 1s?